SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 ### Session-29
 - What is Module Development in terraform & what is the syntax ?
 Go through the code of EC2 module in Terraform-modules in VS. Here provider.tf will not be there in module developing.
-- How many types of Modules and How many types of Roles are there ?
+- How many types of Modules & How many types of Roles are there ?
 - It is DevOps engineer responsibility to write README.md file to let others know how to use module.
+We keep information like what resources we have created in HA and inputs like what are required, what are optional.
+  What outputs we are provided etc.
 - Create a VPC in aws console ?
 CIDR (10.0.0.0/16)
 - Google has given some PrivateIP address ranges those only allocated to PrivateIP not for PublicIP, there you can see 24,20,16 bit-blocks.